-Our Field Services Committee will be offering a special full-day Historic Storefront Renovation workshop to be held during the Conference on Friday, September 20.
+The 2013 Missouri Preservation Conference in Boonville was one of the best attended in history.
+Our Field Services Committee offered a special full-day Historic Storefront Renovation workshop during the Conference on Friday, September 20.

 FEBRUARY 21, 2013